Unusual Options Activity

 - ETFs and indices often dominate flow for macro hedging; filters like “No ETFs” exist so you can focus on single names when that matches your process.

-Always cross-check: corporate calendar (earnings, dividends, splits), headlines, key prices from option walls or your own levels, and whether realized vol is expanding or compressing.
+Always cross-check: corporate calendar (earnings, dividends, splits), headlines, key prices from gamma exposure or your own levels, and whether realized vol is expanding or compressing.

 Remember: Unusual activity is market intelligence, not a trading signal.
 Use it to ask better questions and allocate attention; combine it with risk limits, position sizing, and your own thesis before committing capital.